 If you’re ready to get started, the first step is to schedule a site assessment.
 This may be remote or could require a visit to your location depending on the facility’s complexity.
 While a remote site assessment is free, we charge for the site visit.
 If you decide to move forward, the cost is deducted from the project.

+Discount eligibility depends on the number of nodes.
 Pricing is per node.
 A node is a single point of measurement.
 There are two components to a node: a single Apana transceiver and a software as a service (SaaS) license, which renews annually.
-The transceiver hardware costs $560 MSRP.
-The annual software subscription is $2,250 MSRP.
-Discount eligibility depends on the number of nodes per location and the number of locations.
+Actually costs vary by project scope.
 Each site will require one, perhaps two gateways.
-A super complex operation may require three.
-Each gateway costs $1,360 MSRP.
+Contact us to request a proposal.

 No. We are not a water meter company.
 These are made by third-parties like Flexim, Sensus, Diehl and others.
 We maintain a water meter compatibility list.

 It depends on manufacturer, pipe diameter and whether or not you choose mechanical or ultrasonic.
 Prices can range from a few hundred dollars to several thousand.

 Our Water Efficiency as a Service has a 3-year warranty on the solution’s initial term.
 An optional, and recommended hardware warranty is available for the renewal term.
 The manufacturer warranties the water meter.

 You bet.
 Customers often ask us to procure water meters as part of the solution.

 We often coordinate the process, but you are responsible for installation.
 Apana has a network of certified plumbers across North America.
 You can use your trusted provider or we can make a recommendation.
 Components requiring installation are Apana transceiver devices, the Apana gateway and one or more meters.